 I have a small family, the newest of which is my baby girl, Audrey Mae; who is 4 years old and the joy of my life!
 I do

 all the cooking and love serving up meals form my Wife Cecilea, Audrey Mae and stepson Josh.
 I enjoy writing, going out on

 dates with my Wife Cecilea and working out.
-Our Faith is strong.
+Our Faith is strong!

 In late May of 2014 - a fitness client asked me if I knew of anyone who details cars?
-I didn't know of anyone, so I said I could put together a proposal and do the detail myself for my client; a week later Molly hired me to detail her 2011 Toyota Camry; Motorcar Detailing was born!
+I didn't know of anyone, so I said I could put together a proposal and do the detail myself for my client; a week later Molly hired me to detail her 2011 Toyota Camry; my Detailing business was born!